twingl/trailblazer-api/README.md

     $ docker-compose run web bundle install
     $ docker-compose run web bundle exec <command>

+**Note: This docker configuration is new and suggestions/improvements are welcomed**

 ### Not Docker

 RVM users:

-Update RVM to the latest stable version and install Ruby 2.2.1
+Update RVM to the latest stable version and install Ruby 2.3.0

     $ rvm get stable
-    $ rvm install 2.2.1
+    $ rvm install 2.3.0

 You will also need PostgreSQL and Redis set up and running on your local machine, as well as access to a Google Apps domain with